 While Laos is still a rather poor country, when compared with others in the region, it is improving quickly.
 Poverty has halved in the past 20 years, while education and health have improved overall.
 The World Bank has said it has one of the fastest-growing economies in Southeast Asia and the Pacific with a GDP above 8%.

-Being able to provide hydro-electric power to neighbors China, Vietnam and Thailand has also boosted Laos' economy.
+Being able to provide hydroelectric power to neighbors China, Vietnam and Thailand have also boosted Laos' economy.
 While much of the country's population is unskilled, the youth of Laos is also in its favor as a young population means there's room for growth and learning of new skills, as well as plenty of healthy workers.

 Tourism is the fastest growing industry in Laos, so if you're looking for an affordable spot for your next holiday, and want to help a country with a hard past, then why not visit Laos?
 We certainly loved our time exploring this unique land!

 7. Laos is the world's first consumer of sticky rice (“khao niaow”)